jolo0201/jolo0201/README.md

 </div>

-### <div align="center">a software developer 👨‍💻 working @ Servo IT Solutions since 2017🚀</div>
+### <div align="center">a software developer 👨‍💻</div>

-- 🔭 I’m currently working on Hermes Accounting System, Chronos Time Management System, E-Portal, and Chronos' Windows Service.
+- 🔭 I’m currently working on some systems.

-- 🌱 I’m currently learning Azure DevOps, NodeJS, ReactJS and Bash
+- 🌱 I’m currently learning Azure a lot of things

-- ❓ Ask me about anything related to .NET tech, C#, VB.NET, MySQL, Java.

 - ⚡ Fun fact: I am a musician at heart and able to play the basics of all common instruments.